BladNunez/DataAnalysis/SQL_Tableau_LA_City_Payroll/ReadMe.md

     1. What is the total payroll expense for each year available in the dataset?
     2. What is the average total pay for male vs. female employees?
     3. How many employees are in each job status category?
-    4. How many unique MOUs are represented in the data set
+    4. How many unique MOUs (Memorandum of Understanding) are represented in the data set
     5. What is the average benefit pay across all employees
     6. Which job title have the highest average overtime pay
     7. Who are the top 10 highest-paid employees based on total pay